cherotwokibet/hotelmombasa/README.md

 ## Setup
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Dependencies

-*Provide links and descriptions for the third-party libraries you're having your users install.*

 ### Installation
 Windows
 Run on your terminal `$npm install` to install the project.